Quality of experience: QoE management

 Several QoE-centric network management and bandwidth management solutions have been proposed, which aim to improve the QoE delivered to the end-users.

 When managing a network, QoE fairness may be taken into account in order to keep the users sufficiently satisfied (i.e., high QoE) in a fair manner.
 From a QoE perspective, network resources and multimedia services should be managed in order to guarantee specific QoE levels instead of classical QoS parameters, which are unable to reflect the actual delivered QoE.
 A pure QoE-centric management is challenged by the nature of the Internet itself, as the Internet protocols and architecture were not originally designed to support today's complex and high demanding multimedia services.

 As an example for an implementation of QoE management, network nodes can become QoE-aware by estimating the status of the multimedia service as perceived by the end-users.
 This information can then be used to improve the delivery of the multimedia service over the network and proactively improve the users' QoE.
 This can be achieved, for example, via traffic shaping.
 QoE management gives the service provider and network operator the capability to minimize storage and network resources by allocating only the resources that are sufficient to maintain a specific level of user satisfaction.

 As it may involve limiting resources for some users or services in order to increase the overall network performance and QoE, the practice of QoE management requires that net neutrality regulations are considered.

-QoX, a new form of management

-With the expanse of the 5G some people have introduced a new form of global management named QoX.
-This model for QoE management, not only measure and evaluate the QoE, but it also provides benefits to the QoS.
-By using machine learning we can create an adaptive and responsive management system.
-With this model, we can find and establish a standard for internet speed that satisfy the users and their needs.